-When developing a spill-containment program, you should have certain tools on hand and ready to use in case an emergency spill occurs.
-Spill-containment tools can include drain protectors, drain plugs, drum plugs, neutralizers and sorbents.
+When developing a spill containment program, you should have certain tools on hand and ready to use in case an emergency spill occurs.
+Spill-containment tools can include spill berms, drain protectors, drain plugs, drum plugs, neutralizers, and sorbents.

 Booms are cylindrical and vary in length and width.
-Booms are used to control and contain spills.
-Some booms contain spills on water, and can be connected together and deployed onto the water as a large spill barrier.
+Booms are used for the control and containment of spills.
+Some booms contain spills on water and can be connected together and deployed onto the water as a large spill barrier.

 Pillows are rectangular and filled with sorbent media.
 They’re used to clean up medium-sized spills.
-Place pillows under drip pans to eliminate overflow problems, or use as a precaution for a possible spill when transferring liquids.
+Place pillows under drip pan to eliminate overflow problems or use as a precaution for a possible spill when transferring liquids.

-Pads and sorbent rolls are flat, sorbent sheets available in unperforated rolls, perforated rolls or manufactured to a specific size, up to 300 feet long.
-Pads can be used to line shelves, catch leaks under machinery and clean up spills.
+Pads and sorbent rolls are flat, sorbent sheets available in rolls, perforated rolls, or manufactured to a specific size, up to 300 feet long.
+Pads can be used to line shelves, catch leaks under machinery, and clean up spills.
 Rolls can be cut to specific lengths for larger applications.

 Loose or particulate sorbents are composed of sorbent media that is not contained in any type of pillow or mesh.
-Application of loose sorbents depends on the type of sorbent media used.
+The application of loose sorbents depends on the type of sorbent media used.
 Loose sorbents are typically used on small spills.

 Universal sorbents are designed to absorb any liquid.
-They will absorb aggressive liquids such as acids and bases as well as non-aggressive liquids and solvents, such as cleaners, water-based fluids, gasoline and alcohols.
+They will absorb aggressive liquids such as acids and bases as well as non-aggressive liquids and solvents, such as cleaners, water-based fluids, gasoline, and alcohol.
 Universal sorbents are made of polypropylene or expanded silicate materials.